davidgasquez/handbook/content/rationality.md

 - Avoiding stupidity is easier than seeking brilliance.
 Think backward so that you can avoid failures.
 - We do not know what we don't know.
 Gather as much context as you can before making any final statement.
 - Research before judging!
 [No one knows everything and everyone is doing the best they can](https://letterstoanewdeveloper.com/2019/08/12/there-are-no-adults-in-the-room/).
 These are opportunities for you to help and learn more about the world.
+- Think in distributions instead of [magic answers](http://cassandraxia.com/cogbiases).
+The world is [analog and not digital](https://waitbutwhy.com/2019/12/political-disney-world.html), continuous and not discrete.
+  - Real people are complex and flawed, [full of faults and biases](https://upload.wikimedia.org/wikipedia/commons/6/65/Cognitive_bias_codex_en.svg).
+Each turn of events is mired in potential positives and potential negatives, which is a mess to sort out.
+  - Digitizing an analog view will result in some loss of information.
+In that world, everything is good or bad, everyone is smart or ignorant, ones and zeros.
 - You need a view of both the micro and the macro, the forest and the trees — and how both perspectives slot together.
 - You can try things to find out which ideas are right or wrong.
 It requires asking "What else would be true if this thing were true?" or "What would be different depending on whether X versus Y were true?".
 - Aim to get an accurate picture of reality, even when that's unpleasant.